 When preparing the consolidated financial statements, judgements and assumptions were made and estimates were used that had an impact on the amount and presentation of the recognised assets, liabilities, income, expenses and contingent liabilities.
-Judgements primarily relate to the viability of future tax relief and the parameters on which impairment tests for cash-generating units are based.
+Judgements primarily relate to the parameters on which impairment tests for cash-generating units are based.